 Detailed Breakdown of Construction Company Expenses

 1. Raw Materials

 The cost of raw material depends on the types and sizes of projects your company takes on.
 For example, the cost of commercial construction materials averages between $16 and $20 per square foot.
-With additional finishing, this cost can increase up to $40 per square foot.
+With additional finishing, this cost can increase up to $30 or $40 per square foot.
 On the other hand, the average cost per square foot for residential construction is about $150.

 2. Tools and Equipment

 This is another significant cost.
 A construction company can purchase and maintain its own equipment or rent it from another company.
 Typically, the cost to rent equipment is $40 to $60 per $1,000 of the item costs.
-That means that renting a $5,000 tool averages at about $200 or $300 each month while a $100,000 machine could cost as much as $6,000.
+That means that renting $10,000 machinery averages at about $500 each month, while a $100,000 one could cost as much as $6,000.

 If your lead employee is paid $40 per hour, a framer receives $25 per hour, and a newer employee earns $15 per hour, you are looking at $80 per hour in labor.
 This is simply one example of using a small construction team.
 However, at this rate, labor alone costs your company $640 for an eight-hour day.